Home Portfolio Blog Courses

 1. Seed Job Execution: JobGenie seed job runs (manually or via webhook)

-2. YAML Discovery: Scans repository for *-jobs.yml files
+2. YAML Discovery: Automatically scans repository for *-jobs.yml files

-3. YAML Parsing: Parses YAML using SnakeYAML library
+3. YAML Parsing: Parses YAML definitions using SnakeYAML library

-5. Job Execution: Generated jobs are ready for use
+5. Job Execution: Generated jobs are ready for immediate use

 Getting Started

-Create a YAML file following the naming convention:
+1. Create a YAML job definition following the naming convention

 File: amazon/myproject/prod/jobs/myproject-prod-jobs.yml